 One way to determine how big a tank you need for your turtles is that for every inch of carapace (upper shell) length, your tank should hold a minimum of approximately ten gallons of water.
 So if your turtle's carapace is two inches long, your habitat should hold at least twenty gallons of water.
 If it's four inches long, the habitat should hold at least forty gallons of water.

 If there are more than one turtle, size your tank for the first turtle, and then add half again as much for each additional turtle.
 So if you have two five-inch turtles, for example, your tank should hold a minimum of 75 gallons of water: 50 gallons for the first turtle, and another 25 gallons (half of 50) for the second turtle.
 Unless you plan to upgrade your tank as your turtles grow, size it based on your turtles' adult sizes.
 They do grow on you, you know.

 Of course, not everyone has enough space (or money) for a tank that big.
 If your tank is a little smaller than what's recommended above, your turtles will probably be okay.
 But you'll have to work a bit harder to keep the tank clean.
-Smaller tanks are harder to keep clean than bigger ones, so try to use the biggest tank you can.
+Smaller tanks are harder to keep clean and healthy than bigger ones are, so try to use the biggest tank you can.